This content mentions anxiety, depression and personality disorders, which some people may find triggering.

 Ways you can look after yourself

 There are ways you can help yourself too.
-For example, Autistica has tips for managing your mental health that were developed during the coronavirus pandemic but may be useful for other times too.
+For example, Autistica has tips for managing your mental health that was developed during the coronavirus pandemic but may be useful for other times too.

 Autistica also has a free app called Molehill Mountain that can help autistic people understand and manage their anxiety.